 The guiding principle of my practice is that the ability to heal ourselves and our families is our birthright, not a privilege to be hoarded or a commodity to be sold.

 This principle forms the backbone of my teaching, which is designed to give students the tools they need to understand how to maintain the wellness of their loved ones, instead of simply presenting lists of remedies.
-This is true at both the Old Ways Herbal School of Plant Medicine and my conference speaking engagements, including the Good Medicine Confluence, Midwest Women’s Herbal Conference, MidAtlantic Women’s Herbal Conference, Herbstalk, Brattleboro Medicinal Herb Day, Wisconsin Organic Gardening Conference, and more.
+This is true at both the Old Ways Herbal School of Plant Medicine and my national and regional speaking engagements, including the Good Medicine Confluence, Midwest Women’s Herbal Conference, MidAtlantic Women’s Herbal Conference, Herbstalk, Brattleboro Medicinal Herb Day, Wisconsin Organic Gardening Conference, Madison Herb Society, and more.

-My articles about herbalism, published here on the Old Ways Herbal blog, in my quarterly columns in Plant Healer Magazine and The Country Grind Quarterly, and articles published widely including Mother Earth Living, Heirloom Gardener, Vermont’s Local Banquet and Green Living Magazine, are based on the same guiding principle.
+My articles about herbalism are based on the same guiding principle, published here on the Old Ways Herbal blog, in my quarterly columns in Plant Healer Magazine and The Country Grind Quarterly, and articles published widely including Mother Earth Living, Heirloom Gardener, Vermont’s Local Banquet, Green Living Magazine, Herbstalk, Herbarium, and more.

 My clinical practice is also centered on that guiding principle, as I know that each of us is the utmost authority on our bodies.
 I offer both in-person (Brattleboro and Newfane) and long-distance appointments; more information.

-My goal is for the people I teach to begin to trace the threads connecting all aspects of their lives to their state of wellness, and to develop a proactive understanding of how to maximize their health.
+My goal is for the people I teach and counsel to begin to trace the threads connecting all aspects of their lives to their state of wellness, and to develop a proactive understanding of how to maximize their health.

 Self-care is intrinsic to our healing birthright, and it is the responsibility of community herbalists to share our knowledge as widely as possible to bring healing back into the arms of our families.